Leprechaun Canyon | North Wash

 View Full Weather Details

-Figuring out a downclimb in right fork.
+Figuring out a downclimb in east fork.

-Figuring out a downclimb in right fork.
+Figuring out a downclimb in east fork.

-Note, those that are not technical canyoneers can still enjoy the canyon from the bottom.
-The hike up, staying in the bottom, visits some astounding narrow and slot sections.
+NOTE: Those that are not technical canyoneers can still enjoy the canyon from the bottom.
+The hike up, staying in the bottom, visits some astounding narrow slot sections.
 I've done the technical sections a few times each, but have probably walked up from the bottom a couple of dozen times with non-technical groups.
 It is astounding.
 One small falls, when coming up from the bottom, is class 4 to circumvent, but it is otherwise easy going to the junction of the right and middle forks.
 A great leg stretcher if passing through the area.

 WARNING: Middle fork is VERY narrow!
 This is not a good place for claustrophobes, or large boned canyoneers.
-Canyoneers that are larger than myself (6'2" / 170 lbs) may have to go high over several tight spots, increasing the difficulty.
+Canyoneers that are larger than myself (6'2" / 175 lbs) may have to go high over several tight spots, increasing the difficulty.
 You have been warned!
 Although you can generally go high, it often is difficult to get above constrictions, and the rock is very crumbly and unpredictable.

 Kent in Lep